[elephant]

 Recurring Contact Pairs

 Contact pairs in this section are sorted according to the number of times they failed convergence checks in all Iterations of all Attempts.
 This doesn't necessarily indicate any problem with the model but can be helpful to identify interactions that are the most challenging for the solver.
 If a contact pair is failing significantly more often then you may want to review its contact definitions and behaviors.
-Common reasons include indeterminate friction, reversed slave/master, overly stiff penalty or direct enforcement.
+Common reasons include indeterminate slipping, reversed slave/master, overly stiff penalty or direct enforcement.

 Recurring Nodes